Local Fields in Primo VE for I-Share

 Current Concerns for Local Fields in the I-Share Environment

 In a shared Primo VE network environment such as CARLI's, Ex Libris documentation strongly advises against individual Institution Zones (IZ) using the Local Fields Normalization Rule Method unless those Normalization Rules are coordinated and identical across the consortium in every IZ and the Network Zone (NZ).
-CARLI staff are investigating further to understand the full extent of this recommendation, but early tests suggest that if the Normalization Rules are not coordinated and identical, users may see record data differently depending on how and where they search.
+CARLI staff are investigating further to understand the full extent of this recommendation, but tests suggest that if the Normalization Rules are not coordinated and identical, users may see record data differently depending on how and where they search.

 Even with the Local Fields MARC21 Field Method (see the "How to Create Local Fields" section below on more information about this method of creating Local Fields), Ex Libris documentation recommends that consistent usage of Local Fields across IZs is desirable so that a user does not experience changing display data when switching search scope or when switching between their local Primo VE view for their institution and the Primo VE Union View.
+To date, I-Share libraries have not coordinated Local Fields established under the MARC21 Field Method, but we may need to do so in future.

 If an I-Share institution has a MARC bibliographic field that you would like to display that is not possible using the MARC21 Field Method—that is, outside of the set 009, 09X, 490, 5XX, 69X, 9XX, or a field within that set that requires conditional logic—contact so that we can maintain a list of such fields for future consortial consideration.